 Your inspector will identify apparent defects, problems that require immediate attention, and potential issues that might arise down the road.
 While not all inclusive, here’s a basic list of items the home inspector will evaluate:

 - Structure: Does the foundation appear solid?
 Are there significant cracks or separations in floors or walls?

 - Roof: Are there missing or damaged roof tiles, shingles, flashing, and seals?
 Does the flat roof need to be patched or re-sealed?
 Are there loose gutters, or defects in chimneys or skylights?

-- Exterior: Are there cracks in siding, rot, or decay?
+- Exterior: Are there cracks in siding, dry rot, or decay?
 Is there cracking or flaking masonry, cracks in stucco, or blistering or flaking paint?

 - Window, doors, trim: Are windows and doors in good working condition, do any dual/triple pane windows show signs of breached seals, are frames are secure and without rot?
 Is caulking solid and secure, and glass undamaged?

 - Interior rooms: Are walls leaning?
 Are there signs of faulty framing, or stained walls, ceilings or baseboards that could point to roof or plumbing leaks?

 - HVAC: Is the HVAC system operating in both heating and cooling mode?
 What is the age of the system?
 Does temperature output meet manufacturer’s recommendation?

-- Kitchen: Do range hood fans vent to the outside?
-Do ground fault circuit interrupter (GFCI) protection exist for electrical outlets?
+- Kitchen: Do ground fault circuit interrupter (GFCI) protection exist for electrical outlets?
 Are there leaks under the sink?
 Are major appliances and the disposal operating properly?

 - Bathrooms: Are toilets flushing, drains draining, showers spraying, and tubs securely fastened?
 Are there signs of mold?

-- Electrical: Is wiring and electrical panels in good shape?
+- Electrical: Is wiring and the electrical panel in good shape?
 Are breakers tripping?
 Do light switches and outlets function properly?